Understanding Respiratory Safety Compliance

 Respiratory Safety Compliance (OSHA 1910.134)

 There are two ways to protect against respiratory dangers.
 The first is to keep workplace air clean and safe by using ventilation or air purifying systems.
 This method preferable when possible.
 The second, when the first is not possible, is to provide workers with protective respiratory equipment.
 Dust, fumes, fog, gases, smoke, vapors, and sprays can all cause significant harm to workers.
-If engineering controls cannot be taken (such as installing demonstrably effective ventilation systems), respiratory protection is required.
+If engineering controls cannot be taken (such as installing demonstrably effective ventilation systems), a respiratory safety program that trains workers and supplies them with protective equipment must be developed.

 Developing a Respiratory Safety Program